osamamhd/dandn-vueapp/README.md

 # Dreams and Nightmares

-Thsis is the front-end repo
+This is the front-end repo
 Back-end repo:[here](https://github.com/osamamhd/dandn)

 ## Project setup